SuperOfficeDocs/superoffice-docs/docs/apps/certification/index.md

 ## Do I have to pay to get certified?

-The certification is free of charge except for a fee billed by Watchcom for their services.
+The certification is free of charge except for a [fee billed by Watchcom][7] for their services.

 ## I'm ready - what do I do?